ortus-boxlang/boxlang-docs/getting-started/running-boxlang/commandbox.md

 CommandBox is a standalone, native tool for Windows, Mac, and Linux that provides a Command-Line Interface (CLI) for developer productivity, tool interaction, package management, embedded JEE server, application scaffolding, and sweet ASCII art.&#x20;

-It seamlessly integrates to work with any of [Ortus Solutions](http://www.ortussolutions.com/products) \*Box products, but it is also open to extensibility for any BoxLang or ColdFusion (CFML) project.
+It seamlessly integrates to work with any of [Ortus Solutions](http://www.ortussolutions.com/products) \*Box products, but it is also open to extensibility for any BoxLang or CFML project.
 We have created a special servlet runtime for CommandBox so you can leverage it to deploy mission-critical and high-traffic web applications.
 We go even further with [CommandBox PRO](https://www.ortussolutions.com/products/commandbox-pro) as part of our [BoxLang subscriptions](https://boxlang.io/plans) to give you tons of features like JDK management, Multi-site support, Multi-SSL support, Operating System service manager, SNI support, CAC Support, and so much more.

 <figure><img src="../../.gitbook/assets/image (1) (1).png" alt="" width="156"><figcaption></figcaption></figure>